 Top places to find ceramics in Spain

-In Valencia, you will find one of the most beautiful ceramic museums in Spain – Marques de Dos Aguas Palace.
+In the city of Valencia, you will find one of the most beautiful ceramic museums in Spain – Marques de Dos Aguas Palace.
 It houses the largest national collection of ceramic in Spain, dating from the 18th century to modern times.
+It is a must-stop even if you have one day in Valencia.
 The museum´s exposition also includes a selection of pieces from the nearest ceramic artisan hubs – Alcora, Paterna, and Manises.

 The small town of Manises is one of the coolest Valencia day trips.
 Manises is known for more than 700 years of ceramic crafts.
 The town is particularly famous for its golden and blue pottery pieces of the 14th and 15th centuries, as well as polychromatic earthenware and tiles from the 19th and 20th centuries.